comses-education/reusable-building-blocks-template/README.md

 # Tier 2

-A documentation of RBB in the spirit of the ODD protocol for describing ABMs.
-After reading this documentation, in principle users should be able to re-implement the RBB themselves and completely understand what the RBB is doing and how.
-The documentation should all Tier 1 requirements and the following additional fields:
+Tier 2 RBBs require documentation of the RBB in the spirit of the ODD protocol for describing ABMs.
+After reading Tier 2 RBB documentation a human should be capable of re-implementing the RBB themselves and completely understand what the RBB is doing and how.

+Tier 2 RBBs should meet all Tier 1 requirements with the following additions as well as more detailed descriptions of a few of the Tier 1 fields.

 ## Keywords